ruby-grape/grape/README.markdown

 end
 ````

-To set more then value use hash-based syntax:
+To set more than value use hash-based syntax:

 ````ruby
 cookies[:counter] = {